mtwango/wordpress-plugin/README.md

 ### Adding library as a drupal-library

-If you need library to be installed to `sites/all/libraries`, you can list it as a Drupal library:
+If you need library to be installed to `sites/all/libraries`,

+you can list it as a Drupal library if it's found from [Packagist](https://packagist.org/):

 ```json
 {